Baillie Gifford

 Baillie Gifford & Co is a British investment management firm which is wholly owned by partners, all of whom work within the firm.
 It was founded in Edinburgh, Scotland, in 1908 and still has its headquarters in the city.
-It has corporate offices in New York and London.
+In addition to its headquarters in Edinburgh, the firm has offices in Amsterdam, Dublin, Frankfurt, Hong Kong, London, New York, Shanghai, Singapore, Toronto and Zurich.